 Saira, an architecture graduate from Huddersfield University is the founder of Hussain Architectural Design (HAD).

 Saira Hussain has been running the female-led practice since 2011.
-She began the business from the age of twenty-three during a period recession, when construction was suffering the most.
+She began the business at the age of twenty-three during a period of recession when construction was suffering the most.

 With the passage of time and work picking up, Saira made the decision to hire the services of a former school friend, Nixi Edwards.

-Having a strong design team under her disposal, Saira has a very strategic and creative approach to architecture.
+Having a strong design team at her disposal, Saira has a very strategic and creative approach to architecture.

 For Saira Hussain, sustainability is at the core of her thinking.
 As an advocate in her chosen career, Saira encourages other women to join the construction industry.